Skip to main content

 The Valle de la Luna is a large and interesting landscape that was once submerged under Lake Titicaca.
 Over the thousands of years, the lake levels dropped and dried, leaving behind these pretty impressive calcified stalagmites.

-Rumour has it, it got its name when astronaut Buzz Aldrin visited and compared it to the surface of the moon.
+Rumour has it, that it got its name when astronaut Buzz Aldrin visited and compared it to the surface of the moon.

 Where’s Lukey?